 This is what’s happening:

-- When we call a method on an object, Python automatically fills in the first variable, which we call self by convention.
+- When we call a method on a Python object, Python automatically fills in the first variable, which we call self by convention.

 - This first variable is a reference to the object itself, hence its name.